Running pip as a Python module

 Basically the very quick summary is that her pip command was pointing to a different Python installation than the Python that was on the command line path.
 These sorts of mismatches with the path can lead to some very strange installation issues.
-I think this is another good example of why always using environment that are not the system Python is a good idea, since not installing into the base Python prevents a variety of issues like this.
+I think this is another good example of why always using environments that are not the system Python is a good idea.
+By not installing into the base Python we prevent a variety of issues like this.

 Because I was short on time, due to running a technical workshop, I just went for the safe option of using

 python -m pip to invoke pip.
 This will ensure that the path is the same for both

 pip (unless something very pathological is going on, in which case I'd say your install is truly broken).

 This was probably a better approach than trying to fix up all the system paths given the limited time.

 There's other people who agree and a great blog post that explains why you should prefer this.

 The reason I figured I should make a blog post about this is because not a lot of people are aware that they can run modules from the command line with

 This can be useful in many situations, specifically I find I use

 python -m pytest relatively often in a few projects.